HU-TI-DEV/TI-S3/infrastructuur/Python_Virtual_Environment/README.md

 ls
 ```

 You will have a folder called venv in your projectfolder.
 The folder venv is a commonly accepted name.
-You can not install all packages you need for your project.
+You can now install all packages you need for your project.
 To start using the virtual environment we have to activate it.

 ```bash
 source venv/bin/activate